liannedepante/liannedepante.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+"The point is not only to understand the world, but to change it.”

 I’m an early-career academic with a multidisciplinary background in political economy, public administration, Asian studies, and policy studies.

 Currently pursuing my Ph.D. at the National Graduate Institute for Policy Studies in Tokyo, I earned my Master of Arts from National Chengchi University and my Bachelor of Public Administration from the University of the Philippines.

-As an aspiring political economist, I explore...
+As a scholar, I explore...
-- <a href='https://www.nature.com/articles/s41598-019-41223-z'>rhythms of parental care</a> and <a href='https://doi.org/10.3389/fevo.2019.00093'>how such rhythms emerge</a>,
--  <a href='https://www.nature.com/articles/nature20563'>within- and between-species differences in rhythmicities</a> and what may drive such differences, as well as
-- <a href='https://onlinelibrary.wiley.com/doi/full/10.1111/ele.13662'>distribution and evolution of traits across the globe</a>
+-
+-
+-

 For my **dissertation**, I intend to challenge how Philippine political economy is conventionally framed as neopatrimonial by looking at the history of the country's semiconductor industry.